 - Glossary pages are lists of terms related to your niche that you define for the reader in your own words.
 Glossary pages are often helpful if your niche is related to technology, finance, law, or any other field with very specific or esoteric terminology.

 - Step-by-step how-to articles teach your reader how to do a task or make a product, often with pictures at critical steps.
 Recipe posts on cooking blogs fit into this category and are probably the most familiar example, but this article style applies to almost any niche.

-- List articles are excellent core content because people love to read and share them, and they can be good for stirring up a conversation.
+- List articles are excellent core content because people love to read and share them, which can be good for stirring up a conversation.
 They can take a few forms.
 Advice lists give readers tips on how to accomplish tasks (“4 ways to get better sleep” or “5 things to do before you get a mortgage”).
 Ranked lists are ideal for product-based blogs.
-Informative lists share knowledge with the reader (“most under-rated horror movies” or “surprise benefits of green tea”) and can be helpful in any niche.
+Informative lists share knowledge with the reader (“most underrated horror movies” or “surprise benefits of green tea”) and can be helpful in any niche.

 You can think that your writing sucks, but you have to try.
 Maybe you don’t know that you know how to write.
 In the end, you can always outsource.